brandonhenness/SBCTC.InventoryUpdater/README.md

     ```
 4. A file dialog will prompt you to select the CSV file containing the inventory data.

+or

+If you have the right-click menu option installed for PowerShell 7, you can simply right-click the `SBCTC.InventoryUpdater.ps1` script and select **Run with PowerShell 7**.
+This will execute the script and prompt you to select the CSV file containing the inventory data.

 ## Logging

 The script logs its execution details to `SBCTC.InventoryUpdater.log` in the same directory as the script.
 The log level can be adjusted by changing the `$global:logLevel` variable.